 Massive Money Pouring In

 Companies are spending billions on AI chips, data centers, and infrastructure.
-Nvidia, which makes the chips that power AI, has seen its stock price explode.
-Tech giants are in an arms race to build the biggest, most powerful AI systems.
+Nvidia, which makes the H100 and H200 GPUs that power most AI training, has seen its stock price explode from $15 in early 2023 to over $130 by late 2024.
+Microsoft, Google, Amazon, and Meta are each spending $30-50 billion per year on AI infrastructure.

 Sky-High Valuations

 AI companies are being valued at astronomical numbers, sometimes before they’ve proven they can make money.
 OpenAI is valued at over $150 billion.
+Anthropic raised $2 billion from Amazon at a $18 billion valuation.
 Startups with just an idea and a pitch deck are raising millions.

 AI Slapped on Everything